 Dignified Digital LLC, a multi-media company that encompasses multiple aspects of the “digital world”, is a spin-off Corporation of Dignified Records LLC.
 Dignified Records was founded in 2005 originally as a record label, hence the “DR” in the company’s logo.
 In 2011, the Dignified Corporation added a new branch, “Dignified Digital”.
 How did we go from such extremes you ask?
 A record label to a digital company????
 Well its quite simple.
 Dignified Records managed a music band and while working with them we witnessed them perform amazing shows.
 We thought it would be great to video them for more exposure, from there, our cameras took on lives of their own.
-We’ve had the pleasure of filming national talents such as Kenny Latimore, Lo-Key?, Silk, Ginuwine, Avant, Brownstone, Mint Condition, Tank, Eric Benet, Ray J, Slave, Bloodstone, Con Funk Shun, and LeVelle.
+We’ve had the pleasure of filming national talents such as Kenny Latimore, Tech N9ne, Lo-Key?, Silk, Ginuwine, Avant, Brownstone, Mint Condition, Tank, Eric Benet, Ray J, Slave, Bloodstone, Con Funk Shun, and LeVelle.